 - 1. If the child does not feel well enough to participate in routine activities. - 2.
-If a child has a fever of 100 degrees orally or 99 degrees axillary, behavior change or other sign of illness such as a sore throat, rash, vomiting, diarrhea, earache, symptoms associated with COVID-19, etc. - 3.
+If a child has a fever of 100 degrees orally or 99 degrees axillary, behavior change or other sign of illness such as a sore throat, rash, vomiting, diarrhea, cough or earache. - 3.
 Children with signs of severe diarrhea.
 If the child has one loose bowel movement, the parents will be asked to pick up their child. - 4.
 Children with mouth sores or undiagnosed rashes will not be allowed in school until seen by a physician and it is determined that it is not a communicable disease.
 A physician's note is required for return. - 5.
-If the child has been diagnosed with an infection such as strep throat, bronchitis, pneumonia, RSV, etc., they may not return until they are fever free (without Tylenol or other medication) for 48 hours, feel well enough to return and are on antibiotic, if prescribed, for 48 hours.
+If the child has been diagnosed with an infection such as strep throat, bronchitis, pneumonia, RSV, etc., they many not return until they are fever free (without Tylenol or other medication) for 48 hours, feel well enough to return and are on antibiotic, if prescribed, for 48 hours. - 6.
+If the child or a family member living in the same household or with whom the child has recently had close contact with has been diagnosed with or quarantined for a pandemic or epidemic disease.
+The school will follow CDC and AAP recommendations for defining the nature of "recently" and "close contact" under this policy, as well as how soon the child may return to school.